Sweetwater Harvest Festival

 - 1 Pancake Breakfast: $5.00

-Admission to Sweetwater Harvest Festival is cash only at the festival.
+Please note that Sweetwater Harvest Festival is a cash only event.

 So much to see, taste, and do indoors and out!